What is the best patio umbrella?

 - Large outdoor umbrella canopies are heavy, so mechanical assist mechanisms may be needed to lift, tilt and rotate the shade

 - Tilting and rotating bigger offset umbrellas require more clearance space vertically and horizontally

 - Frames of many large cantilever umbrellas do not collapse, so they may not be aesthetically pleasing when not in use

 - Due to the heavy weight, big umbrellas may need to be removed from their base (even if wheeled) before moving

 Choosing the shape of your sun umbrella canopy comes down to three things: the shape of the table or space you want to cover; any physical constraints of your outdoor environment; and of course your personal aesthetic preference.

-What pole or frame material is best for a patio umbrella?
+What pole or frame material is best for a shade umbrella?